-Dairy farming focuses on raising cows for the production of milk and other dairy products.
+Dairy farming focuses on raising dairy cows for the production of milk and other dairy products.
 The care of dairy cows is an important part of successful dairy farming.
-Dairy farmers take excellent care of their cows, providing their animals clean and comfortable housing, fresh water, food and medical attention when necessary.
-Dairy farmers know that healthy, happy cows produce more high-quality milk so the animals’ well-being is a farmer’s top priority.
+Dairy farmers take excellent care of their cows.
+They provide dairy cattle with clean and comfortable housing, fresh water, food, and medical attention when necessary.
+Dairy farmers know that healthy, happy cows produce milk of a higher quality, so the animals’ well-being is a farmer’s top priority.

 You may not have known that dairy cows can eat up to 100 pounds of food per day.
-Some dairy farmers allow their cows to graze on grass or provide them alfalfa hay, but many farmers also choose to supplement their cows’ diets with mixed ration feeds including corn, soybeans, sorghum and other grains to provide additional nutrients and fiber.
-Many farmers employ a nutritionist who will formulate feed rations and a specific diet for cows based on their age, weight, if they’re milking or dry, or if they have any other health considerations.
+Some dairy farmers allow their cows to graze on grass or provide them with alfalfa hay.
+Many farmers also choose to supplement their cows’ diets with mixed ration feeds including corn, soybeans, sorghum, and other grains to provide additional nutrients and fiber.
+Many farmers employ a nutritionist who formulates feed rations and a specific diet for milk cows.
+The diet is based on their age, weight, if they’re milking or dry, or if they have any other health considerations.

 Perhaps not one of the well-known cow facts, but cows can drink as much as 50 gallons of water each day.
 This makes it important for dairy cows to have a clean and accessible water supply.

 Cows require a lot of time to rest and digest their food.
 Therefore, dairy farmers provide cows with a variety of bedding options.
 Cow fact: they spend up to 12 hours lying down daily.
 Some of the products used include sawdust shavings, sand, shredded recycled tire rubber, dried manure that’s been pressed and sanitized, and some barns even have waterbed-style mattresses.